 It is for Kids, whether Deaf or those who can speak or hear to learn and improve their sign language.
 Some kids are born to parents who can hear and / or speak.
-The games make it interesting and test their knowledge using word puzzles, games with different levels of difficulties to improve their problem solving skills.
+The games make it interesting and test their knowledge using word puzzles, also the games have different levels of difficulties to improve their problem solving skills.

 Does the app have other functions?

-Yes, want to urgently chat to a Deaf person, but you don’t know how to sign?
+Yes, should you wish to chat to a Deaf person, but you don’t know how to sign?
 INSTANTLY CONNECT WITH SIGN LANGUAGE INTERPRETER VIA A LIVE VIDEO for a live Sign Language interpretation, up to 5 minutes for FREE.

 What makes the app unique?

 First, it is developed by Deaf youth for the Deaf Community who do not only learn to code but, also participate in innovation activities which is part of the 12 months training.
 Second, it has three new features 1) a platform to ‘coin’ or develop new words that don’t yet exist in sign language, such as ‘blockchain’ 2) find interpreter 3) live sign language interpretation via video.

 What skills have you gained during your research for the app?

 I have learned a new language, South African sign language and am currently learning sign language with Wits Language School.
 Now, I can hold a descent conversation with a Deaf person.
 Moreover the team and I learned more about Deaf culture.

 What is the importance of soft skills like creativity, problem solving, reasoning and imagination?